 - In New York City, a free text messaging service informs the user of the nearest farmers' market location and whether the market accepts EBT; users can text "SoGood" to 877-877.73 - Harvest to Hand is a free iOS and Android app that helps users find locally harvested food at farmers' markets, harvest festivals, pick-yourown farms and other venues.
-The app is operated by American National, which provides insurance to small farms and food businesses in the United States. - March 2017).74 - was not sustained after grant funding ended.
+The app is operated by American National, which provides insurance to small farms and food businesses in the United States. - Fresh Food Finder is a free app that provides information such as dates, times, locations, produce currently being sold and types of payment accepted at farmers' markets registered with the USDA (which numbered more than 8,600 as of March 2017).74 - Garden on the Go® in Indiana was a farmers' market inside of a truck that operated year round and had weekly stops at various community locations.
+The program ran from 2011 to 2015 and used Twitter for real-time location updates, like many other food trucks do.
+This program was supported by grant from Indiana University Health, and unfortunately was not sustained after grant funding ended.